 This turkey brine recipe has been made over 10,000 times with 4.5 star review from 500 people and nearly 200 glowing comments.
-I think you found a winning recipe for your Thanksgiving turkey.
+A Champagne Turkey that rivals its dry brine counterpart.

 Why Brine Turkey?